REMINDER: We now use Cayuse as our protocol management software.

 When should I submit my review request to the IRB?

 You may submit your request at any time, but you must receive IRB approval before you begin recruiting participants or collecting data.
 For a full board review, please submit your request 2 weeks prior to the next scheduled IRB meeting date.
+The IRB convenes on the first Wednesday of the month during the academic year.

 What do I submit?